-Jointly developed with Subaru, the rear-wheel-drive FR-S features a 2.0-liter four-cylinder, teamed with a choice of a six-speed manual or six-speed automatic transmission.
+Jointly developed with Subaru, the rear-wheel-drive FR-S features a 2.0-liter four-cylinder, teamed with a choice of a six-speed manual or automatic transmission.
 Its low curb weight and optimal weight distribution give it super-agile handling and balance at its limits.
-In corners, the car turns in promptly, with virtually no body lean.
-The steering is well weighted, with decent feedback, and the ride is slightly more compliant than the Subaru BRZ.
+In corners, the car turns in promptly, with almost no body lean.
+The steering is well-weighted, and the ride is slightly more compliant than its Subaru BRZ sibling.
 Inside, the cabin is relatively plain, with well-bolstered sport seats, but the stiff ride and elevated noise can be taxing.
 The vestigial rear seats are best left for cargo.
-We cannot recommend the FR-S due to below average reliability.
+We cannot recommend the FR-S because of below-average reliability.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).

 Airline travel Appliance stores Brokerage services Car insurance Computer stores Credit cards Customer service Pharmacies Electronics stores Extended warranties Eyeglass stores

 Home insurance Hotel rooms Outlet stores Prepaid cards Retail stores Rewards cards Shopping websites Sporting goods stores Store credit cards Supermarkets

 Buy Blu-ray players Buy camcorders Buy car seats Buy clothes dryers Buy coffeemakers Buy computers Buy cordless phones Buy digital cameras Buy dishwashers Buy GPS

 Buy gas grills Buy lawn mowers Buy microwave ovens Buy printers Buy kitchen ranges Buy refrigerators Buy TVs Buy vacuum cleaners Buy washing machines